ksivamuthu/flutter-demo-graphql-hasura/README.md

 To get started with Flutter, view Flutter's [online documentation](https://flutter.io/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Setup Hasura GraphQL Server

+Please visit the [Hasura documentation](https://hasura.io/docs/1.0/graphql/manual/index.html) to setup the Hasura GraphQL engine locally using docker or deploy in heroku with postgresql.

 ## Demo

 ![](./docs/demo.gif)